 - Sadness or depression; frequent fatigue

 Many chronic health conditions can lead to a decline in physical function over time.
 Arthritis can make it difficult for a person to walk up and down stairs, dress themselves, or prepare meals.
-Heart disease can make it challenging for a person to clean their home or do yardwork.
-And history of stroke may have left your parent with weakness in one or both sides of the body.
+Heart disease can make it challenging for a person to clean their home or maintain their lawn, as extended periods of physical activity can become too exhausting.
+A history of stroke may have left your parent with weakness in one or both sides of the body.

-If your aging parent has a chronic health condition, educate yourself on the symptoms and know how they may impact the ability to perform everyday tasks.
+If your aging parent has a chronic health condition, educate yourself on the symptoms and know how they may impact your parent’s ability to perform everyday tasks.
 Watch for:

-- Problems with balance (holding on to walls and furniture to when walking around the home)
+- Problems with balance (holding on to walls and furniture to navigate through the home)

 - Difficulty navigating stairs or narrow hallways